LeeKamentsky/python-javabridge/docs/highlevel.rst

 Executing in the correct thread
 -------------------------------
-Ensure that callables, runniables and futures that use AWT run in the AWT main thread, which is not accessible from Python.
+Ensure that callables, runnables and futures that use AWT run in the AWT main thread, which is not accessible from Python for some operating systems.

 .. autofunction:: javabridge.make_future_task
 .. autofunction:: javabridge.execute_runnable_in_main_thread